Dubfire

 What time does Dubfire go on stage?

 Headliner DJs at Vegas nightclubs typically start their set between 12:30 AM and 1:30 AM.
-However, the venue opens earlier — Wed–Sat, 10:30 PM – 4 AM.
-We recommend arriving early to secure the best spots and take advantage of your guest list entry.
+However, the venue opens earlier — Wed–Sat, 10:30 PM – 4 AM — so arrive early to skip the line and secure the best spots near the stage.
+Guest list entry is only valid until the venue reaches capacity.
 Headliner sets usually run 90 minutes to 2 hours.
+Plan to arrive at least 30-45 minutes before the set starts.

 Can I bring a group to see Dubfire at Hakkasan?